 This patient centered pathway in case management emerged with the passage of the Affordable Care Act (2010).
 Nurses in these roles partner proactively with populations of patients to implement best practice and evidence-based strategies shown to improve patient health outcomes while reducing care fragmentation and managing costs.
 This pathway is different from case manager roles which emerged with the implementation of managed care in which RNCMs were likely to be more focused on resource management and utilization review more specific to hospitals and insurance companies.

-Download/View “RN Characteristics for RNCM Role Success
+Download/View “RN Characteristics for RNCM Role Success”

 Will this course help me get a RNCM job?

-While no education program can guarantee employment, the National RNCM faculty is proud to have prepared nearly 1000 RNs for RN Case Manager, Care Manager and Care Coordination positions throughout private and public healthcare organizations, the Veterans Health Administration and the Indian Health Service.
+While no education program can guarantee employment, the National RNCM faculty is proud to have prepared over 1000 RNs for RN Case Manager, Care Manager and Care Coordination positions throughout private and public healthcare organizations, the Veterans Health Administration and the Indian Health Service.

 These nurses are now practicing throughout the U.S. Healthcare system in acute, primary, public health and long term care settings and working to improve health outcomes in the patient populations that they are partnered with.

-Download/View National RNCM Tip Sheet: “Securing an RNCM Position
+Download/View National RNCM Tip Sheet: “Securing an RNCM Position”

 I already have an RNCM position.
 How can I approach my employer about taking this course?